QuickenLoans/mcp-common/README.md

 This package mostly provides shared code that is used by most other MCP packages.

+Note that the goal of these classes are to be **value classes**.
+This means they are *immutable* and are supposed to act like a scalar value.
+The only exception to this rule might be the Clock class.

 ## Installing ##

 Add the following lines to your composer.json file: